 4. Jacobsen, N.K.
 1987.
 Studies on soils and potential for soil erosion in the sheep farming area of South Greenland.
 Arctic and Alpine Research.
 19: 498-507

 5. Jensen, P.W.
 2018.
 Functional properties of Greenlandic soils.
 Master thesis.
 MSc Agro-Environmental Management, Aarhus University.

 Other material includes book chapters, notes and review articles, which will be made available upon enrollment

 Course homepage: N/A

 Participation in Greenland expedition and submitted report

 Special comments on this course:

-If you have any questions, please contact Lis Wollesen de Jonge, e-mail: email@example.com
+If you have questions about the course, please contact Lis Wollesen de Jonge, e-mail: email@example.com.